 Ken Katuin, a tech-savvy professional with many years of experience working in the home design industry, offers these tips for estimating and controlling construction costs:

-- Meet with several builders who construct houses that are similar in size, quality, and features to the home you want, and ask for their per-square-footage costs.
+Meet with several builders.
+Look for those who construct houses that are similar in size, quality, and features to the home you want, and ask for their per-square-footage costs.
 Make sure you understand exactly what is included in the price.
 Most builders will provide you a list showing the materials they will use.

-- Inspect newly constructed homes that are similar in size, style, quality, and features to the home you want.
+Inspect newly constructed homes.
+Find houses that are similar in size, style, quality, and features to the home you want.
 Take the price of the home, deduct the price of the land, and divide that amount by the square footage of the home to determine per-square-foot costs.
 This will give you a local average cost that you can use to evaluate the costs quoted by local builders.

 It usually costs less to build a two-story home when compared to a one-story home that has the same square footage.
 This is because a two-story home will have a smaller roof and foundation, and plumbing and ventilation are more compact in two-story homes.
 When building a larger home, the cost of expensive items (such as a furnace or kitchen) is spread over more square footage.
 Consequently, a larger home may have a lower square footage cost than a smaller home.